btrettel/plint/plint.md

     plint.py claims.txt --filter "112\(f\)"

 Then no warnings where the text contains "112(f)" will be printed.
-(The parentheses are escaped as parentheses have a special function in regular expressions.)
+(The quotes are necessary to prevent the shell from interpreting the parentheses.
+And the parentheses are escaped as parentheses have a special function in regular expressions.)
 Multiple filters can be applied as well:

-    plint.py claims.txt --filter "112\(f\)" "antecedent"
+    plint.py claims.txt --filter "112\(f\)" antecedent

+(As can be seen, no quotes or parentheses are necessary for single words without any special characters like "antecedent".
+However, multiple words will require quotes, for example: "antecedent basis" should be quoted.)

 The filtering applies to both hard-coded checks and rules from a rules file.